7 Warning Signs of Online Loan ScamsPublished on December 17, 2020 by Daniel Azzoli

 While online loan scams can have some serious consequences, the good news is that if you know what to look for, you can give yourself a better chance to spot them before they’ve done any harm.
 Let’s take a look at some of the main warning signs for you to keep an eye out for.

-1. The Lender is Not Authorized to Offer Loans in Your State of Residence
+1. The Financial Institution is Not Authorized to Offer Loans in Your State of Residence

-In most cases, in order to lend money in a particular state, a lender will need to be licensed to do so.
+In most cases, in order to lend or service loans in a particular state, a financial institution will need to be licensed to do so and will need to follow all applicable state and federal laws.
 While different states have different requirements, this is something you should always be looking out for.
 To verify this, take a look at their website to see if they’ve posted an image of their state license, or check with the attorney general office of your particular state to see if they’re registered.
 If they’re not, be wary.

 2. You’re Asked to Pay with a Prepaid Credit Card or Gift Card

 Another thing to look out for is the method of payment the lender is asking for.
 If they ask for payment in the form of a gift card or a prepaid credit card, or if they ask you to send money directly to an individual, keep your guard up.
-Checks and money transfers are traceable, and it’s typically what legitimate online loan lenders may ask for.
+Transactions made through your bank account are traceable, and it’s typically the method legitimate online loan lenders may use.
 When you’re dealing with loan scams, the people trying to scam you are looking to avoid leaving a trail, so that’s why they’ll ask for unconventional forms of payment like the ones we mentioned.

 3. Their Website is not Secured